codex-iter/Project-2022/README.md

 # Info:
 - Learning about contributions to open source.
-- You'll benefit from it during Hacktoberfest in 2022.
+- You'll benefit from it during the entire month of learing and open source contribution.

 `By navigating to the top of this repository, you can star and fork it on GitHub.`